JLESC/jlesc.github.io/_projects/e2clab_project.md

 of a given application workflow and representative settings of the physical infrastructure underlying this complex continuum {% cite DanielEtAl2022 --file jlesc.bib %}.

 At Inria we introduced a rigorous methodology for such a process and validated it through E2Clab {% cite DanielEtAl2020 --file jlesc.bib %}.
-It is the first platform to support the complete analysis cycle of an application on the Computing Continuum: (i) configuration of the experimental environment; (ii) mapping between the application parts and machines on the Edge-Fog-Cloud; (iii) deployment of the application on the infrastructure; (iv) automated execution; (v) application optimization {% cite DanielEtAl2021 --file jlesc.bib %};
-and (vi) gathering of experiment metrics.
+It is the first platform to support the complete analysis cycle of an application on the Computing Continuum: (i) configuration of the experimental environment; (ii) mapping between the application parts and machines on the Edge-Fog-Cloud; (iii) deployment of the application on the infrastructure; (iv) automated execution; (v) application optimization {% cite DanielEtAl2021 --file jlesc.bib %}; and (vi) gathering of experiment metrics.

-The main research goal of this project is to enable scientists to effectively reproduce and explore experiments run in the Grid5000 platform by integrating it with the Trovi portal {% cite ChameleonEtAl2022 --file external/e2clab_project.bib %}.
-The idea of integrating testbeds such as Chameleon {% cite KateEtAl2020 --file external/e2clab_project.bib %} and Grid5000 {% cite RaphaEtAl2006 --file external/e2clab_project.bib %} with Trovi is to have an open access repository of research artifacts which are visible and reproducible across testbeds.
+The main research goal of this project is to enable scientists to effectively reproduce and explore experiments run in the Grid5000 platform by integrating it with the Jupyter environment and the Trovi portal {% cite ChameleonEtAl2022 --file external/e2clab_project.bib %}.
+The idea of integrating testbeds such as Chameleon {% cite KateEtAl2020 --file external/e2clab_project.bib %} and Grid5000 {% cite RaphaEtAl2006 --file external/e2clab_project.bib %} with Trovi/Jupyter
+is to have an open access repository of research artifacts which are visible and reproducible across testbeds.

 The ultimate goal is to lower the barrier to reproducing research by combining the reproducible artifacts and the experimental environment.
-We will validate our methodology with a real-life hydrological application provided by collaborators from Rutgers University.
-The goal is to illustrate how our methodology helps scientists to reproduce complex Edge-to-Cloud workflows among the various testbeds supported by Trovi.
+We will demonstrate how our Jupyter/Trovi approach for reproducibility helps scientists to reproduce complex Edge-to-Cloud workflows across Chameleon/CHI@Edge/G5K.

 ## Results for 2022/2023